Qcloud1223/COMP461905/Instructions.md

 You can treat `./test_lib` or `/path/to/repo/test_lib` as a system path in this project and solve all the problems.

+Once you find all the dependency of a library, store it in `searchList` of `LinkMap`.
+This can be used for later relocation.

 OK, the task for you is clear: find and load the dependency of the library you are loading, and finish the *real* relocation process by `findSymbol`.

+#### test 4: relocate global variables
+Now we talk about the last relocation type in this project: `R_X86_64_GLOB_DAT`.
+There is no big difference between this one and the previous two, so details will be excluded.

+The relocation entries for global variables are also in `.rela.dyn`, mixed with relative entries.
+The way to locate it is using `DT_RELACOUNT`, the number of relative relocations.
+`DT_RELASZ` gives the total size of the `.rela.dyn`, and the number of non-relative relocations can be calculated from them.

+Note that `DT_RELACOUNT` is a GNU extension (defined to `0x0x6ffffff9`), and in this project I define `DT_RELACOUNT_NEW` to `DT_NUM` (34), so that it can be directly stored in the `dynInfo` field of `LinkMap`.
+You can check this behavior in `fill_info` at `src/MapLibrary.c`.

+The address to be filled in relocation entry can also be returned by `findSymbol`, identical to `R_X86_64_JUMP_SLOT`.

+#### test 5: deal with dependency tree
+If you are careful enough, you should have found it in test 3: What if the dependencies of the dependencies? `DT_NEEDED` only records the direct dependencies, that is, a library will only appear as a `DT_NEEDED` of another library if its function is referred by that library.

+That means introducing a dependency will introduce new dependencies.
+Finally, opening a library will introduce a dependency tree, and you need to use BFS to map it all.